Parker Pen Company: History

 In 1954, Parker released the Parker Jotter ballpoint pen with its original nylon body and inverted "V" clip.
 The Jotter would go on to sell over 750 million units during its history.
 In 1955, the company introduced its Liquid Lead pencil, which used liquid graphite to write like a pen.
 However, the Scripto company had introduced a similar product called Fluidlead a few months prior.
-To avoid a costly patent fight, the companies agreed to share their formulas with each other.

 The company bought retailer and catalog company Norm Thompson in 1973, and then sold it in 1981.
-In 1976, Parker acquired Manpower just as the temporary staffing market was surging.
-In time Manpower provided more revenue than the pen business.
-A 1982 spinoff, Sintered Specialties, Inc., became SSI Technologies, a manufacturer of automotive sensors.

 A management buyout in 1986 moved the company's headquarters to Newhaven, East Sussex, England, which was the original location of the Valentine Pen Company previously acquired by Parker.
 In 1993, Parker was purchased by the Gillette Company, which already owned the Paper Mate brand – the best-selling disposable ballpoint.
 In 2000, Gillette sold its writing instruments division to the company Newell Rubbermaid, whose Sanford Stationery Division became the largest writing instrument manufacturers in the world at that time, simultaneously owning such brand names as Rotring, Sharpie, Reynolds as well as Parker, PaperMate, Waterman, and Liquid Paper.

 After Parker's unique design patent for its Jotter classic metal ink refill cartridge expired, low cost generic copies produced in China led to increased commercial competition.
 Parker's sales began to see drastic adverse effects as a result.
 In July 2009, Newell Rubbermaid Inc. in response announced that it had decided to close down the Parker production factory at Newhaven in England, with the dismissal of 180 employees from the facility, and relocate production to France.
-The following month, Newell Rubbermaid Inc. announced that the factory in Janesville, Wisconsin, was also to close the remaining operation there producing Parker Pens (which eliminated a further 153 manufacturing jobs).
+The following month, Newell Rubbermaid announced that closure of the factory in Janesville, Wisconsin, which eliminated a further 153 manufacturing jobs.
 The company press release stated: "This decision is a response to structural issues accelerated by market trends and is in no way a reflection on the highly valued work performed by our Janesville employees over the years."
 Newell Rubbermaid offered 'transitional employment services' along with severance pay in compensation to the dismissed workforce.

-Subsequently, Parker has abandoned its traditional retail outlets in North America.
-While some of its former staple Jotter pens may be found in retailers such as Office Depot, the Parker line has been moved to upscale "luxury" retailers in an abandonment of its former business model of quality manufacture combined with mass market appeal and pricing.
-With this commercial strategic move, Parker also altered its traditional product warranty on its high end pens, changing the former lifetime guarantee to a two-year warranty limitation.
+With a strategic move from mass-market appeal to luxury retailers, Parker also altered its traditional product warranty on its high end pens, changing the former lifetime guarantee to a two-year warranty limitation.